hasandemir34/hasandemir34/README.md

 👋 Hi, I’m @hasandemir34

-🎓 Software Engineering Student at Sakarya University (2nd Year).
+🎓 Software Engineering Student at Sakarya University.

 🤖 Working on a Machine Learning project.